KlashbeN/BrowseAMall/README.md

 	* One click login to forums with social network accounts have been implemented.
 This would allow users to either create a new account or to sign in using their social network accounts.
 	* Social network accounts which users can login in with include( Facebook, Google, Instagram, OpenID, Twitter and Yahoo).
 	* With the link with social network accounts, users can easily sign in to communicate with users in the forum.
-	* Login in allows user to view new promotions/news about their saved favourite malls or most visited.
+	* Login in allows user to view new promotions/news about their favourite malls.
 	* Forum page also has a Market Place to allow users to communicate with each other to buy and sell items.
 To ensure that people do not miss use the site, moderate is present.

 ####Testing